 If you’re flying in the evening, don’t sleep too much, so you’ll be naturally tired when you arrive.
 But if your flight arrives in the morning, sleep as much as possible during the flight so you can stay awake through the day.
 The minute you touch down on the next leg of your travels, get into the local routine immediately.
 Try to fight through and spend the day outdoors.
 Natural light can also help your body clock adjust.

 While there are no medicines available for jetlag, medical research suggests that the hormone melatonin can be useful to people who are travelling across time zones.
 Speak to your GP for more information.

-Five tips for coping with jetlag
+Five tips on how to cope with jetlag

-- Eat carbohydrates and greens before your flight to help build up your body’s defences
+- Eat carbohydrates and greens before your flight to help build up your body’s defences.

-- Don’t drink alcohol and coffee before or during your flight – this causes dehydration which contributes to jetlag
+- Don’t drink alcohol and coffee before or during your flight – this causes dehydration which contributes to jetlag.

-- Drink plenty of water – at least one glass every hour will keep you regularly hydrated
+- Drink plenty of water—at least one glass every hour will keep you regularly hydrated.

-- Walk around during your flight to exercise
+- Walk around during your flight to exercise.

-- Eat in-flight meals to mirror the time at your destination
+- Eat in-flight meals to mirror the time at your destination.